iaradsouza1/mdd/README.md

 - **Functional analyses**:
     - `network`: Network inference using stringDB.
 Visualization by `RedeR` and `ggraph`.
-    - `enrichment`: Enrichment analysis of transcriptionally altered genes using clusterProfiler.
+    - `enrichment`: Enrichment analysis of transcriptionally altered genes using `clusterProfiler`.
     - `gwas_intersections`: Get genes with genomic regions related to depression using `gwasrapidd`.
     - `intersection_analysis`: intersection analysis by sex, brain region, and method used.